opencog/atomspace/opencog/persist/sql/README.md

 is not tuned.
 The primary performance bottleneck is the default of synchronous commits during writing.
 On spinning disk drives, this can lead to delays of tens of milliseconds to write handfuls of atoms, as that is the seek time (latency) for spinning disk media.
-Solid state disks are probably a lot faster, but you still want to avoid reflashing large (64KByte) sectors just to storre a handful of atoms (a few hundred bytes).
 Thus, synchronous commits should be disabled.

-(The postgres default is intended to minimize data loss in the case of accidental power loss.
-This is NOT a concern for running opencog workloads).
+Solid state disks are a lot faster; it's not clear if this would still be a bottleneck.

+Disabling synchronous commits may cause the latest database updates to be lost, if power goes out, or the system unexpectedly reboots.
+This kind of loss is usually not a problem for most opencog apps, ... all of the current apps are gathering statistics from generated data, and so this kind of loss is almost surely inconsequential.

 Edit `postgresql.conf` (a typical location is `/etc/postgresql/9.3/main/postgresql.conf`) and make the changes below.
 The first two changes are recommended by http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server
 ```
-   shared_buffers = default was 32MB, change to 25% of install RAM
+   shared_buffers = default was 32MB, change to 25% of installed RAM
    work_mem = default was 1MB change to 32MB
    effective_cache_size = default was 128MB, change to 50%-75% of installed RAM
-   fsync = default on  change to off
    synchronous_commit = default on change to off
    wal_buffers = default 64kB change to 2MB or even 32MB
    commit_delay = default 0 change to 10000 (10K) microseconds
-   checkpoint_segments = 32 (each one takes up 16MB disk space)
+   checkpoint_segments = 64 (each one takes up 16MB disk space)
+	max_connections = 130 (each opencog instance needs 32)
+	max_worker_processes = 32 (one per CPU core)
    ssl = off
-   autovacuum = on
-   track_counts = on
 ```

 For write-mostly databases, such as in the language-learning project,